Yokohama-Miyazawa/M5HLSPlayer/README.md

 ### PlatformIO
 Create a project and place this repository and the prerequisite library in the lib directory.
 Call this library from main.cpp (see examples for details).

+### Arduino IDE
+Create a sketch and place this repository and the prerequisite library in the `Arduino/libraries/` directory.
+Call this library from .ino file (see examples for details).